 Would you like to create a lasting, personal legacy you’ll be proud of forever?
-Make a charitable bequest in your will to the Jewish Discovery Center.
+Make a charitable bequest in your will to Center for Jewish Life.

 Planned Giving builds Judaism where it is needed most, in your local community.
 From preschool to day school, visiting the sick or comforting the poor, this is your moment to make a difference.
 Join with us through the loving act of planned giving by leading your community to a strong and vibrant future.
 This is your Moment.